Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Kupp is averaging 75.8 receiving yards per game in eight career matchups against the Cardinals, 29.7 fewer than his receiving yards prop bet over/under for Monday's game (105.5).
+- In his eight matchups against the Cardinals, Kupp's 75.8 receiving yards average is 30.7 less than his over/under for Monday's game (106.5).

-- In eight matchups versus the Cardinals, Kupp has had a TD catch four times, but not more than one in a single contest.
+- In eight matchups with the Cardinals, Kupp has had a TD catch four times, but not more than one in a single contest.

-- The 227.1 yards per game the Cardinals are giving up through the air makes them the NFL's sixth-ranked pass defense.

-- The Cardinals have allowed 27 touchdowns through the air (1.7 per game).
-They are 16th in the league in that category.
+- The Cardinals have given up 27 passing TDs this year (1.7 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's game against the 49ers, Kupp racked up seven catches for 118 yards (16.9 yards per catch) and scored one touchdown.
+- Kupp put together a 118-yard performance against the 49ers on seven catches (16.9 yards per reception) and scored one touchdown.

-- Kupp has 322 receiving yards on 23 catches (27 targets) with two touchdowns during his last three games, averaging 107.3 yards per game.

 Kupp's Los Angeles Teammates